jayanthkoushik/corgy/docs/corgy.md

 where each element is either 0, 1, or 2.

-A fixed set of attribute values can also be specified by adding a `__choices__` attribute to the argument type, containing a collection of choices:
+A fixed set of attribute values can also be specified by adding a `__choices__` attribute to the argument type, containing a collection of choices.

+### Examples

 ```python
 >>> class T(int):
 ...     __choices__ = (1, 2)
 >>> class A(Corgy):
 ...     x: T
 >>> a = A()
 >>> a.x = 1
 >>> a.x = 3